Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 After Mating Is Complete

-Taking care of a pregnant bitch is much more involved, and it’s also beyond the scope of this article.
-Just know that caring for a pregnant dog is very complicated when you’re dealing with the offspring of two registered animals, so plan on devoting quite a bit of time and money to it.
+Taking care of a pregnant female is much more involved, and it is also beyond the scope of this article.
+Just know that caring for a pregnant dog is very complicated when dealing with the offspring of two registered animals, so plan on devoting a lot of time and money to it.

 hanovarian puppy litter